Barryrn/weighttracker/docs/apple_health_sync.md

 1. Request authorization from the health platform
 2. Determine the date range for syncing (from earliest entry to current date)
 3. Fetch all entries from the app's database
-4. Upload app data to the health platform using `syncWeightDataToHealth()`
+4. Upload app data to the health platform using `syncDataToHealth()`
 5. Download data from the health platform using `fetchtDataFromHealth()`
 6. For each entry downloaded from the health platform:
    - Check if an entry with the same date already exists in the app's database